McLaren Applied: History

-The company was formed when two McLaren Technology Group companies merged - McLaren Composites and TAG Electronics.
-The companies merged due to the sale of Audiolab to International Audio Group.
+The present company was formed when two McLaren Technology Group companies, McLaren Composites and TAG Electronics, merged due to the sale of Audiolab to International Audio Group.
 TAG Electronics Holdings was the parent company of TAGMcLaren Audio (Now Audiolab) and also TAG Electronics Systems.
 When Audiolab was sold, the holding company TAG Electronics Holdings was scrapped and the remaining technology company merged with McLaren Composites, which both together then formed McLaren Applied Technologies.